What Dreams May Come (Wellman novel)

-What Dreams May Come is a novel by American author Manly Wade Wellman.
+What Dreams May Come is a fantasy novel by American author Manly Wade Wellman.
 It is the second of three books featuring supernatural investigator John Thunstone.
 The book derives its title from a line in Hamlet's famous "To be, or not to be..." soliloquy.

 Background

 The character of John Thunstone had previously appeared in a series of short stories by Wellman.
 Originally published in popular pulp magazines of the day, several of them were collected and reprinted in an anthology, Lonely Vigils.
 Wellman decided to follow the anthology with the character's first book-length adventure.
 In his introduction to the novel Wellman mistakenly states that, while many of the locations he mentions have real-life counterparts, Claines is an entirely fictional locale, and such a place has never existed in England.
 However, a small community named Claines exists, north of Worcester.